jxmot/markdown-hitcounter/README.md

 The following files are used in report generation and viewing:

-* `mdreport.php` - Retrieves the counter data and renders a Bootstrap 4.x table.
+* `mdreport.php` - Retrieves the counter data and renders a Bootstrap 4.x table
-  * `mdreport.css` - Additional required CSS for the table
+  * `mdhcreport.css` - Additional required CSS for the table
+  * `embedreport.css` - CSS required for an embedded report
+  * `reporthead.html` - For non-embedded reports, this contains the page title and table heading
+  * `reportcaption.html` - For non-embedded reports, this contains the table caption
   * `mdreport-th.txt` - Column heading text
   * `stddefines.php` - A collection of `define()` that make a number of PHP `$_SERVER[]` values available to the application.
-It contains components used for creating URLs to resources.
+It contains components used for creating URLs to resources
-* `report.html` - The minimum required HTML/CSS and JavaScript/jQuery to render and display the table.
+* `report.html` - The minimum required HTML/CSS and JavaScript/jQuery to render and display the table

 **Retrieving the Report -**

 The code that retreives the report and handles clicks on the column headings is contained in `report.html`.
+The necessary CSS can be found in `mdhcreport.css`.

 ```
 <body>